ArnaudHalvick/e-commerce-mern-stack-improved/frontend/src/pages/profile/README.md

    - Components are more focused and maintainable

 3. **Container Component**: The main Profile component acts as a container

    - Coordinates state and hooks
    - Passes data down to child components
    - Handles page-level effects and redirects

+4. **Centralized Styles**: CSS files are organized in a dedicated folder
+   - All styles are imported through a single entry point (index.css)
+   - Components no longer need to import their CSS files directly
+   - Easier to maintain and update styles across the application

 ## Benefits